MaiBach22/MaiBach22/README.md

 <hr/>

   <h3>About Me </h3>
   <p>I come from VietNam and currently I live in Zoetermeer, the Netherlands.
 I have been in Netherland since 2017 chasing my dream to become a full stack javascript developer.
-I recently completed my Bachelor in Creative Media and Game Technologies at the Saxion Applied Sciences and University in Enschede.
+I recently completed my Bachelor in Creative Media and Game Technologies at the Saxion Applied Sciences in Enschede.
 Right after, I joined the Full-Stack Developer bootcamp at Codaisseur Academy which greatly expanded my practical skillset</p>

   <strong>Tech Skills</strong>